dustinpfister/blog_posts/_posts/threejs-emissive-map.md

 ## 3 - Animation loop with directional light and updating textures

 When I write posts on subjects like this I have come to find that I should make at least one of not more animation loop examples.
-So this section will be about a quick example that involves a animation lop function powered by the request animation frame method.
+The main thing here might be how to go about creating a new texture on each frame tick with data textures or canvas elements.
+So this section will be about a quick example that involves a animation lop function powered by the request animation frame method, and in the body of this loop method I will be creating anew textures each frame tick.

+To create new textures with data textures I went with some code that I made for my video ground project that I just hacked over a little.
+The main thing about this data texture module is that I have a for each mix public method that is a function that I can use to quickly create a data texture with some javaScript logic that will be applied for each pixel.
+This is what I will be using to then make two additional helper functions that will create and return a new texture each time that it is called.
+One helper function will return just random noise and this is what I will be using for the color map of this example, the other will return a circle area, and will take one argument that can be used to adjust the radius which is what I will be using for the emissive map.

 ```js
 //******** **********